 Note: This post was written by my husband who attended the 2-day seminar here in Bacolod by the School of Tomorrow (SOT-Phil).
 It was an educator’s convention and it also included homeschoolers in the province, to which we were invited.
 This is NOT sponsored by NIDO.
-So this is Papa’s story.
+So this is Papa’s story on his homeschooling seminar.
 Please read on.

 For two days, I have attended the School of Tomorrow’s Educator’s Convention here in Bacolod City.
 The theme for this year is For Such a Time as This.
 The theme made us look at our lives in the context of our time, including our opportunities and priorities.
 We had a group dynamics session where we were asked two questions.
 The first one is this: